Loriowar/error_messages_container/README.md

 ### Reading errors group info

-For example you can use this on you view
+For example you can use this in you view

     %ul
       - @errors_container.all_messages.each do |group_name, messages|